-The ERISA Industry Committee ("ERIC") is a nonprofit association committed to the advancement of the employee retirement benefit plans of America's largest employers.
+The ERISA Industry Committee ("ERIC") is the only national trade association advocating solely for the employee benefit and compensation interests of the country's largest employers.
+ERIC supports the ability of its large employer members to tailor health, retirement and compensation benefits for millions of employees, retirees and their families.
 ERIC's members provide comprehensive retirement benefits to tens of millions of active and retired workers and their families.
-ERIC is committed to preserving and enhancing the voluntary employer-provided retirement system and the tax incentives that support it.
+Preserving and enhancing the voluntary employer-provided retirement system and the tax incentives that support it are key policy goals of ERIC and its member companies.